Folger Shakespeare Library: Buildings and grounds

 The main Folger building was designed by architect Paul Philippe Cret.
-The white marble exterior includes nine street-level bas-reliefs of scenes from Shakespeare's plays created by the sculptor John Gregory, an aluminum replica of a statue of Puck by Brenda Putnam, as well as many inscriptions personally selected by Henry Folger.
+The white marble exterior includes nine carved reliefs of scenes from Shakespeare's plays created by the sculptor John Gregory, an aluminum cast of a statue of Puck by Brenda Putnam, as well as many inscriptions personally selected by Henry Folger.
 The large Art Deco window and door grilles are aluminum.

 Inside, the building is designed in a Tudor style with oak paneling and plaster ceilings.
 The Elizabethan Theatre lobby contains the original marble Puck statue (restored and moved indoors in 2001), and architectural painting by muralist Austin M. Purves Jr. The two reading rooms (one added in the early 1980s) are reserved for use by scholars who have obtained advance permission.
 Public spaces include the large exhibition gallery, a gift shop, and an Elizabethan theatre.